mattznyc/mattznyc.github.io/index.md

 ---
 # Matt Zimmerman

 Hi.
 I'm Matt Zimmerman.
-I am a product manager with experience in web-publishing platforms, APIs, and XML.
+I'm a product manager with experience in web-publishing platforms, APIs, and XML content.

 Here are some interesting projects I have worked on